DariaDanilova/Data-Learn/DE-101 Modules/Module04/Knime/project 1.md

 ![image](https://user-images.githubusercontent.com/61746700/167296874-13e252b4-93f2-490c-a4a1-4cd3650533e8.png)

 Now the total weight of orders is calculated for each employee and for each year.
-The columns are sorted, and the 1998 column is sorted.
+The order of the columns is determined, and the values of the columns 1998 are sorted.
 The result is written to an xlsx file.

 ![image](https://user-images.githubusercontent.com/61746700/167296895-248626b5-2933-4dc4-b234-acd9311c0fdb.png)